Thanksgiving Day in Canada: Traditions and Celebrations

 Check Out a Pumpkin Patch or Orchard

 Pick the perfect pumpkin for a jack-o-lantern.
-Enjoy apple cider donuts, corn mazes, and stock up on apples for holiday recipes.
+Enjoy apple cider donuts and corn mazes, and stock up on apples for holiday recipes.

 Give Back with Charity and Volunteering